Chocolate Toxicity Calculator For Dogs

 While every effort is made to ensure the calculations are correct, this diagnostic tool is a guide only.

-Even if your dog is not showing symptoms of chocolate poisoning, it is wise to seek veterinary advice and monitor your pet for any changes (see below for clinical signs to watch out for).
+Even if your dog is not showing symptoms of chocolate poisoning, please monitor your dog for any changes for at least 12 hours (see below for clinical signs to watch out for).

-In dogs, metabolism of chocolate can take longer than 18hours.
+In dogs, the metabolism of chocolate can take longer than 18hours.

 The chemical toxicity in chocolate is due to the methylxanthines theobromine and caffeine.
 (Theobromine being by far the most important).